mirth-lang/mirth/docs/intro-to-mirth.md

 - `def main {`: This begins a definition of the `main` word (AKA the `main` function, the `main` procedure).
 This `main` is the entry point for the entire program.

-- `"Hello world!" print`: This pushes the string `"Hello world!"` onto the stack, and then calls the `print` word which pushes.
+- `"Hello world!" print`: This pushes the string `"Hello world!"` onto the stack, and then calls `print` which pops the string and prints it to standard output, along with a newline.

 - `}`: This ends the definition for the `main` word.

 When we compile this module using `mirth src/hello.mth -o bin/hello.c`, the Mirth compiler determines that `src/hello.mth` is the main module source file, so it will invoke the corresponding `main` word as its entry point.
 We could override this by passing the `-e` compiler flag.

-### A Brief Aside: Mirth Compiler Flags
+### Aside: Mirth Compiler Flags

 For reference, the mirth compiler accepts the following flags: